2021 Clean Air Grants for Off-Road Equipment Replacement

 How to Apply:

 - Determine your off-road equipment’s eligibility for this program.
-Please see CARB’s 2017 Carl Moyer Guidelines, Chapter 5, FARMER Guidelines, and the project criteria and requirements page for full details.
+Please see CARB’s 2017 Carl Moyer Guidelines, Chapter 5, FARMER Guidelines, Community Air Projection Project Guidelines, and the project criteria and requirements page for full details.

 - Gather the required information regarding the existing off-road equipment.

 - Apply for grant funds in person, by mail, email, or online.

 Please see application on the right for more information.

-This program is part of our 2019 Clean Air Grants Program funded by California Air Resources Board’s Carl Moyer Program, Community Air Protection Program, Funding Agricultural Replacement Measures for Emission Reductions Program (FARMER), and California Department of Motor Vehicles surcharge revenue.
-For more information, see 2019 Clean Air Grants.
+This program is part of our 2021 Clean Air Grants Program funded by California Air Resources Board’s Carl Moyer Program, Community Air Protection Program, and Funding Agricultural Replacement Measures for Emission Reductions Program (FARMER).
+For more information, see 2021 Clean Air Grants.